freeCodeCamp/freeCodeCamp/guide/english/vim/motions/index.md

 ### Search motions

-Another way to move throught the position you like, is using the search motions, the search motions consists in the motion + a character to search
+Another way to move through the position you like, is using the search motions, the search motions consists in the motion + a character to search

   - `fx` -> move to the next `x`